roman-milk/roman-milk.github.io/out-of-your-systems.md

  "Kaylee..."
 I said, rubbing my forehead.
 "Are you trying to talk me out of this now?"

  "Unless..." she began, acting as if she didn't hear me. "...you tell me it's okay.
 That I wouldn't disappoint my GORGEOUS daddy by letting him know his little princess is a total SLUT." she said, emphasizing that last word, her tone turning more predatory as she moved in closer.
 "Daddy, I want you to tell me that it's okay to be a slut... that you want me to be a slut... that you like that I'm a slut.
 I want you to tell me that you love the fact your daughter is a skank.
 That you take pride in the fact that your daughter is a complete whore.
 That you love the fact that I've spread my legs for more boys than you can possibly imagine.
 That I shake my butt at any boy that looks cute.
 You love the fact that I am even willing to show my naked body to you, my own father.
 You love it!
 Tell me its okay that I want to show you my huge tits... my shaved little whorish cunt... my perfect, round ass.
 Tell me, and I swear to God, I will fuck your brains out so good you will pass out.
 Tell me how proud you are of your daughter's hot body.
 Tell me, and I will be the little slut my Daddy needs, and I will let you do whatever you want to me."
-Report_Story #4